 Please note this announcement is for CTSA-supported, Maurice R. and Corinne P. Greenberg Center for the Study of Inflammation, Microbiome, and Metabolism, the Shapiro-Silverberg Fund for the Advancement of Translational Research, and SNF Institute for Global Infectious Disease Research pilot projects only that are directed towards a specific scientific outcome as a unique project or as a standalone aim of a larger project.
 Pilot project support is not intended for large projects by established investigators that would otherwise be submitted as separate research applications.
-Translational science projects in this round should be focused on understanding a scientific or operational principle underlying a step of the translational process with the goal of developing generalizable principles to accelerate translational research.

-PREVIOUSLY FUNDED PILOT PROJECTS: Pls of Pilot Projects funded in 2022-2023 are required to resubmit a full application if they wish to be considered for a second year of funding in 2023-2024.
+PREVIOUSLY FUNDED PILOT PROJECTS: PIs of Pilot Projects funded in 2024-2025 are required to resubmit a full application if they wish to be considered for a second year of funding in 2025-2026.
 In addition to the information listed above, these applications must include a summary of progress during the first year and a description of efforts (planned or already made) to obtain external funding to continue the project.